Not finding what you're looking for? Send us a message or give us a call and we'd be glad to help.

 - Type in a personalized message for your contact (optional)

-- Review your transaction and click Send
+- Click Continue, review your transaction on the next screen and click Send Payment

 - Receive a text or email informing you that funds have been sent to you

 - Select the account you want the money deposited to